Naso (parashah): The Nazirite

 The Mishnah taught that there was a separate penalty for wine, for grapes, for grape seeds, and for grape skins.
 But Rabbi Eleazar ben Azariah said that there was no penalty for grape seeds or grape skins unless the nazirite ate at least two grape seeds and one grape skin.

 In the Talmud, Rabbi Joshua discouraged asceticism and abstaining from wine.
-The Rabbis taught in a Baraita that when the Romans destroyed the Second Temple, large numbers of Judeans became ascetics, binding themselves neither to eat meat nor to drink wine.
+The Rabbis taught in a baraita that when the Romans destroyed the Second Temple, large numbers of Judeans became ascetics, binding themselves neither to eat meat nor to drink wine.
 Rabbi Joshua asked the ascetics why they did not eat meat or drink wine.
 The ascetics asked how they could eat meat when priests used to offer meat on the altar that the Romans had destroyed.
-And they asked how they could drink wine when priests used to pour wine as a libation on the altar (as part of the Temple service), but did so no more.
+And they asked how they could drink wine when priests used to pour wine as a libation on the altar (as part of the Temple service) but did so no more.
 Rabbi Joshua told them that according to their logic, they should not eat bread either, as the meal offerings had ceased.
 The ascetics agreed, saying that they could live on fruit.
 Rabbi Joshua told them that they should not eat fruit either, for there was no longer an offering of first fruits.
-The ascetics replied that they could manage with other fruits (of types that the Israelites had not brought as first fruits).
-But Rabbi Joshua told them that they should not drink water either, for there was no longer a ceremony of the pouring of water (on Sukkot, as described in Mishnah Sukkah 4:1, 9–10).
+The ascetics replied that they could manage with fruits of types that the Israelites had not brought as first fruits.
+But Rabbi Joshua told them that they should not drink water either, for there was no longer a ceremony of the pouring of water (on Sukkot, as described in Mishnah Sukkah).
 To this the ascetics had no answer.
 So Rabbi Joshua taught them that not to mourn at all was impossible, because the Temple had been destroyed.
 But to mourn too much was also impossible, because we may not impose on the community a hardship that the majority cannot endure.